scychan/scychan.github.io/_posts/2025-05-04-loop-imposter-syndrome.markdown

 But I think that we often have to do *both*, for maximal effectiveness.

-It’s probably not as effective to intervene only on the internal state, because it’s so helpful to have real growth, learning, and success in the external world.
+It’s probably less effective to intervene only on the internal state, because it’s so helpful to have real growth, learning, and success in the external world.

-It’s also probably not as effective to intervene only on the external states, if our confidence is so low that that is difficult to do.
+It’s also probably less effective to intervene only on the external states, if our confidence is so low that that is difficult to do.
 The other thing is to remember: taking externally-impactful action (those that lead to feedback and outcomes) is different from pure volume of work, as I mentioned above.

 ![Ideas for intervening on internal state](/assets/posts/loop/intervene-internal.png)